wyx0722/cs766-project/README.md

 ## all_features.mat
 The script "make_full_feature_data.m" processes the dense trajectory output and combines all of the clip features into a single file called "all_features.mat".
 This file is over 600 MB large for the UMN dataset, so it cannot be hosted on github.

+## _old code_ and _old tests_ directories

+These directories contain early tests and prototype scripts.
+Some of the old tests have ROC curves that guided our decision making. **The code in these directories most likely will not run as the matrices used have been removed to save space. _The functionality of these was built into the main pipeline function, "basic_pipeline_function.m"._**

 ## Explanation of MATLAB scripts:

 * **_basic_pipeline_function.m_**: A function to capture the whole pipeline.
 This function performs a single run of our pipeline.